Indexing Co vs Building In-House

 When to Build In-House

-Build in-house if you have unique requirements that no platform can satisfy, you have a dedicated data engineering team, and blockchain data infrastructure is a core competency (not just a dependency).
+- Truly unique requirements that no managed platform can satisfy, and you already have a dedicated data engineering team to build and maintain it

 The Hybrid Approach